Skerries Mills

 • Rainy days

-Skerries Mills, in North County Dublin, is a unique heritage centre made up of two working windmills, a watermill, mill pond, mill races and wetlands.
-The mill complex also houses the Watermill Café and an award winning craft shop.
+Skerries Mills, in North County Dublin, is a heritage centre made up of two historic windmills, a watermill, a mill pond, mill races and wetlands.
+The mill complex also houses the Watermill Café, a gallery which showcases local art, and an award winning craft shop.